openstack/nova/plugins/xenserver/doc/networking.rst

             "gateway":"10.177.10.1"}],
  "mac":"40:40:23:21:c9:b8"}

 The key is used for two purposes.
-One, the vif_rules.py script will read from it to apply the rules needed after parsing the JSON.
-The second is that because it's put into the xenstore-data field, the xenstore will be populated with this data on boot.
+First, the vif_rules.py script reads from it to apply the rules needed after parsing the JSON.
+Second, because it is put into the xenstore-data field, the xenstore is populated with this data on boot.
 This allows a guest agent the ability to read out data about the instance and apply configurations as needed.

 Installation
 ============